Botyto/Magic/README.md

 An example can be seen in the GIF attached above - a spell named "Hail" which bombards the enemy with ice spikes.
 It works by manifesting energy above the target with a preset shape (cone) and element (ice).
 This manifestation is automatically added to the "focused" manifestations, of which there cannot be too many.
-It is then oriented towards the target and a force is applied sending in in the correct direction.
+It is then oriented towards the target and a force is applied sending it in the correct direction.
-Since the spike will no longer be used, it is then defocused and the next one is spawned.
+Since the spike will no longer be manipulated, it is then defocused and the next one is spawned.

 The spell can be parameterized to use different shapes, elements, force sizes and number of attacks, to achieve different results.
+If the player is capable of focusing on more than one manifestation at a time, each spike could try and track the target as they try to escape.